We always keep hearing, stay away from negative people. But, what if your spouse is a pessimist. How to deal with a negative spouse?

 8. Acknowledge their achievements

 Negative people often lack self-esteem.
 To help them, you can start by acknowledging their achievements.
 Do not heap tons of fake praises for a minor accomplishment.
 If they figure out your lies, your acknowledgment will lose its importance.
-But when they do some good work, applaud their efforts.
+But when they do some good work, shower them with love and applaud their efforts.
 This way, they will gain more confidence in themselves.

 9. Ignore hurtful comments

 It may so happen that your spouse may speak negative words, which may hurt you.
 Instead of picking a fight with them, try to understand the reason behind their behavior.
+Exercise self-reflection to understand your side of the story as well.
 If possible, ignore their comments and move on.
-Do not be angry with them for too long.
+Practice forgiveness and do not be angry with them for too long.

 10. Talk to them